-a.
+- a.
 A CV form must be completed by a player who has been 'Not Rated' (NR), missed a season, or has never held an HPA handicap.
 Any CV form that is found to be incorrect may result in disciplinary action being taken against the individual.
-If a team did not qualify due to an incorrect handicap as a result of that incorrect information, then the team shall be disqualified.
+If a team did not qualify due to an incorrect handicap as a result of that incorrect information, then the team shall be disqualified. - b.

-- b.
 It must be received by the HPA at least 3 working days before the player concerned is due to play in any match and it must be signed by the player or his patron.
 Until a handicap has been awarded by the HPA and the player has received a membership status confirmation email from the HPA, the player concerned may not play in any match or tournament. - c.
 The Handicap Committee has absolute discretion as to the HPA handicap to be awarded.
 This may be the same, higher or lower than that held in their home country and the committee may take a number of factors into account with the aim of awarding a handicap that reflects fairly on the players ability when compared with those players already holding HPA handicaps.
-A handicap may be put in brackets at the discretion of the Handicap Committee and is notification that the player's handicap is more likely to be changed than one without brackets.
+A handicap may be put in brackets at the discretion of the Handicap Committee and is notification that it is considered that the player's handicap may need to be changed.
 This may be at any time and the brackets will only be removed when the Handicap Committee has had the opportunity to assess the player properly.
-Until then they may not play for anyone else other than their patron, including as substitutes. - d.
+Until then, if they are a migrant player, they may not play for anyone else other than their sponsor licence holder, including as substitutes. - d.
 Polocrosse or pato players who take up polo must pass the rules test after which they will be given a handicap within the following ranges:

 Polocrosse Division Pato H'cap HPA

-A 6 - 10 1 - 2
+А 6 - 10 1 - 2

 В 4 - 5 0 - 1

-C 2 - 3 -1
+С 2-3 -1

 D 0 - 1 -2